 Because much of methanogenesis revolves around the function of different hydrogenases, the bulk of available gene knockout data involves hydrogenase knockouts on different media.
 For our test set, we were able to assemble a knockout panel of 30 binary growth phenotypes based on previous publications (44–49).
 Though the breadth of these knockout genotypes is limited, they are all vital pieces of central carbon metabolism and therefore, they give us a good idea of how well our model can predict knockouts in central catabolism.
 In comparing with these data, as shown in Figure 5, our model achieved 90% prediction accuracy and a Matthew’s correlation coefficient of 0.67.
 These high values suggested that our model is an excellent predictor of growth phenotype based on genotype changes in central carbon metabolism.
 This result was particularly encouraging because we avoided training our model on this dataset in the interest of preventing overfitting our model to the validation set.

-Notably, most of our knockout predictions were made with glyceraldehyde-3-phosphate ferredoxin oxidoreductase (GAPOR) constrained to carry zero flux.
-The GAPOR reaction is a ferredoxin-reducing enzyme that can serve as a supplemental source of reduced ferredoxin for growth on formate in the case of Eha knockout (47).
-However, in wild type strains the expression of GAPOR is not sufficient to support growth in the absence of other hydrogenases (e.g. the Δ5H2ase and Δ6H2ase mutants).
-As demonstrated previously, overexpression of the GAPOR operon allows for growth of these mutants (Δ6H2asesupp and Δ7H2asesup) on formate (47).
-To best reflect these genotypic differences, we altered the bounds of the GAPOR reaction (rxn07191[c0]) in our knockout simulation code, constraining the reaction to zero flux in all cases except those of the Δ6H2asesupp and Δ7H2asesup mutants.

 It is also worth noting that all 3 incorrect predictions have similar bases in the model.
 In these cases, knockouts of 5 or 6 hydrogenases are experimentally found to be lethal in formate-grown cells, or in formate + CO-grown cells lacking carbon monoxide dehydrogenase (CODH), yet our model predicts these knockouts to be non-lethal.
 The reason for this disagreement lies in our innate assumption that every reaction performs at 100% efficiency, an ideal scenario that is not achievable in an actual organism.
 Methanogensis cannot be expected to operate at 100% enzyme efficiency, as some of substrates and electron carriers will not react, thus it can be considered as a “leaky” process where a portion of the metabolites are unused in every cycle.
 Specifically, in the Δ5H2ase and Δ6H2ase knockouts, small amounts of hydrogen are synthesized in biosynthetic reactions.
 Eha hydrogenase remains active in each mutant and can use this hydrogen to supply anaplerotic reduced ferredoxin for methanogenesis.
 However, in reality an additional non-stoichiometric amount of hydrogen is required.
 Thus, the actual mutants cannot grow on formate alone and require hydrogen.
+(Notably, most of our knockout predictions were made with glyceraldehyde-3-phosphate ferredoxin oxidoreductase (GAPOR) constrained to carry zero flux.
+The GAPOR reaction is ferredoxin-reducing and can serve as a supplemental source of reduced ferredoxin for growth on formate in the case of Eha knockout (47).
+However, in wild type strains the expression of GAPOR is not sufficient to support growth in the absence of other hydrogenases (e.g. the Δ5H2ase and Δ6H2ase mutants).
+As demonstrated previously, overexpression of the GAPOR operon allows for growth of these mutants (Δ6H2asesupp and Δ7H2asesup) on formate (47).
+To best reflect these genotypic differences, we altered the bounds of the GAPOR reaction (rxn07191[c0]) in our knockout simulation code, constraining the reaction to zero flux in all cases except those of the Δ6H2asesupp and Δ7H2asesup mutants.)

 Thermodynamic Calculations